w-sliman/Natural-Language-Processing-NLP-Projects/README.md

 - Example Notebook: [Here](TextAutoCorrection%20with%20Word%20Probabilities/Example%20Notebook.ipynb)

 ### 4. Named Entity Recognition with TensorFlow and LSTMs
-- Description: This project implements a Text Named Entity Recognition Model using Tensorflow and LSTMs in a body of text.
+- Description: This project implements a Text Named Entity Recognition Model using Tensorflow and LSTMs on a body of text.
 - Example Notebook: [Here](Named%20Entity%20Recognition%20with%20TensorFlow%20and%20LSTMs/Example%20Notebook.ipynb)

 ## Usage